pedrogit/postgisaddons/README.md

 generic user contributed PL/pgSQL functions and to provide a fast and Agile release cycle.

-More documentation to be found in the main postgis_addons.sql file.
+A quick description of every new function can be found at the beginning of the postgis_addons.sql file.
+A detailed description precede each function definition.